Kaiqb/experiment/training/Module 8/Lab4 Instructions.md

   - select the Azure QnA service you just created.
 * Scroll down to step 3 - "Name your KB."
   - Choose a name for your QnAWeatherBot knowledgebase.
+  - Record and save this name locally.
+It will later be used in Lab 5 as \<knowledge-base-name> by the Dispatch service.
 * Scroll down to step 4 - "Populate your KB."
   - select "+ Add file".
   - On your local machine, locate and select the file "_Lab4WeatherBot-KB.tsv_ that you downloaded at the end of session 8.